xparq/regenv/README.md

 	versatile than RegEnv).

 	Why yet another setenv utility?
-Because I (even in 2012!) still couldn't find a single command-line tool with all the critically important features I needed, and with a (i) well-documented and (ii) script-friendly interface, plus (iii) source code.
+Because I (even in 2012!) still couldn't find a single command-line tool with (1) all the features that have been important to a "CLI-style" developer like me, with a (2) well-documented and (3) script-friendly interface, plus (4) open sources.

 	Jonathan Wilkes' SetEnv came closest, so I forked that one.